loambuild/loam/README.md

 }
 ```

-By specifying the associated `Impl` type for `CoreRiff`, you enable the default `Owner` methods to be used (`owner_set`, `owner_get`, `redeploy`).
-However, you can also provide a different implementation if needed by replacing `Owner` with a different struct/enum that also implements [IsCoreRiff](https://github.com/loambuild/loam-sdk/blob/5473bb20fb3c818e7c30652fadf66647760a408d/crates/loam-core/src/owner.rs#L41-L51).
+By specifying the associated `Impl` type for `CoreRiff`, you enable the default `Admin` methods to be used (`admin_set`, `admin_get`, `redeploy`).
+However, you can also provide a different implementation if needed by replacing `Admin` with a different struct/enum that also implements [IsCoreRiff](https://github.com/loambuild/loam-sdk/blob/5473bb20fb3c818e7c30652fadf66647760a408d/crates/loam-core/src/admin.rs#L41-L51).

 Notice that the generated code calls `Contract::redeploy` and other methods.
 This ensures that the `Contract` type is redeployable, while also allowing for extensions, as `Contract` can overwrite the default methods.